momostarsky/imebra_git/docs/quick_tour.rst

 In order to retrieve a tag's value, use one of the following methods

-- :cpp:member:`imebra::DataSet::getSignedLong`
+- :cpp:member:`dicomhero::DataSet::getSignedLong`
-- :cpp:member:`imebra::DataSet::getUnsignedLong`
+- :cpp:member:`dicomhero::DataSet::getUnsignedLong`
-- :cpp:member:`imebra::DataSet::getDouble`
+- :cpp:member:`dicomhero::DataSet::getDouble`
-- :cpp:member:`imebra::DataSet::getString`
+- :cpp:member:`dicomhero::DataSet::getString`
-- :cpp:member:`imebra::DataSet::getUnicodeString` (C++ only)
+- :cpp:member:`dicomhero::DataSet::getUnicodeString` (C++ only)
-- :cpp:member:`imebra::DataSet::getPatientName`
+- :cpp:member:`dicomhero::DataSet::getPatientName`
-- :cpp:member:`imebra::DataSet::getUnicodePatientName` (C++ only)
+- :cpp:member:`dicomhero::DataSet::getUnicodePatientName` (C++ only)
-- :cpp:member:`imebra::DataSet::getAge`
+- :cpp:member:`dicomhero::DataSet::getAge`
-- :cpp:member:`imebra::DataSet::getDate`
+- :cpp:member:`dicomhero::DataSet::getDate`

-Alternatively, you can retrieve a :cpp:class:`imebra::ReadingDataHandler` (via :cpp:member:`imebra::DataSet::getReadingDataHandler`) and call the methods it offers to read the tag's values.
+Alternatively, you can retrieve a :cpp:class:`dicomhero::ReadingDataHandler` (via :cpp:member:`dicomhero::DataSet::getReadingDataHandler`) and call the methods it offers to read the tag's values.

-If you are reading a tag containing numeric values then you can retrieve the Tag's :cpp:class:`imebra::ReadingNumericDataHandler`
+If you are reading a tag containing numeric values then you can retrieve the Tag's :cpp:class:`dicomhero::ReadingNumericDataHandler`
-(via :cpp:member:`imebra::DataSet::getReadingDataHandlerNumeric`) which exposes the raw memory that stores the actual data: in some cases this allow for faster information processing.
+(via :cpp:member:`dicomhero::DataSet::getReadingDataHandlerNumeric`) which exposes the raw memory that stores the actual data: in some cases this allow for faster information processing.

-In order to identify the tag to read you must use the class :cpp:class:`imebra::TagId` which takes as parameters the group ID and the tag ID or an :cpp:enum:`imebra::tagId_t` enumeration.
+In order to identify the tag to read you must use the class :cpp:class:`dicomhero::TagId` which takes as parameters the group ID and the tag ID or an :cpp:enum:`dicomhero::tagId_t` enumeration.

 This is how you retrieve the patient's name from the DataSet in C++:

 .. code-block:: c++

-    imebra::UnicodePatientName patientName = loadedDataSet.getUnicodePatientName(imebra::TagId(imebra::tagId_t::PatientName_0010_0010), 0);
+    dicomhero::UnicodePatientName patientName = loadedDataSet.getUnicodePatientName(dicomhero::TagId(dicomhero::tagId_t::PatientName_0010_0010), 0);

     // A patient's name contains 3 values, representing different interpretations of the same name
     // (alphabetic representation, ideographic representation and phonetic representation).